Today we take a look at the golf swing release of a true legend of the game, Lee Trevino.

 Trevino’s Homemade Swing Features a Massive Golf Swing Release

 Lee was, and is, regarded as one of the games all-time great ball strikers.
-So obviously he did a lot of things right, and could do them right under extreme pressure.
+So obviously he did a lot of things right and could do them right under extreme pressure.

 Indeed, it looks as if he is literally hurling himself down the target line, chasing after the ball.
-This is the key to his consistent ball striking — he is able to keep the clubface square to the target line for an incredibly long time with this unique release motion.
-Hence, he can hit the ball with a very shallow descending blow.
+This is the key to his consistent ball striking — he is able to keep the clubface square to the target line for an incredibly long time with this unique golf swing release motion.

 To study his release a bit further, study the swing sequence from (0:38) to (0:42).
 I’ve stopped the action at a few key points, and drawn horizontal and vertical reference lines below:

 But he does not move it laterally either, and keeps his eyes focused on where the ball was well through impact, so he can still deliver a consistent, downward strike to the ball.
 This is the essence of what it means to keep your head still.
 And it is what enables him to chase down the line so well, and that is what makes him the great ball striker that he is.

 Keep your head centered over the ball, clear your hips, fire through the ball, extend the clubface down the line after impact — do it like Lee.
 You will find that you are striking down on the ball, releasing the clubhead down the line, and enjoying a new consistency to your ball striking that you’ve not seen before.

 Copyright 2020-present, GolfTipReviews.com, All Rights Reserved.